PopupMaker/Popup-Maker/readme.txt

 = v1.4.5 - 4/21/2016 =
 * Fix: Replaced all usage of static:: for PHP 5.2 compatiblity.
-* Fix: Forced the latest version of Select2 to load on Popup Maker™ admin pages in the case that an older version was enqueued.
+* Fix: Forced the latest version of Select2 to load on Popup Maker admin pages in the case that an older version was enqueued.

 = v1.4.4 - 4/20/2016 =
 * Fix: Version Bump to fix upgrade issues.